m-k-r/own-backup/config/README.md

-Directory for the config files.
+config-directory

-Templates can be found in /template.
+Create a symlink at /etc/own-backup to this directory and create initial Directories with
-Create a symlink at /etc/own-backup to this directory.
+own-back -c initial